“The Flame Within”

 But hey, how crazy is it to wrap yourself in flame even though you are not immune or even resistant? #onlychaos

 The Fireborn is a mid-tier fighter type in the Scions of the Flame warband, and it comes in three versions.
-The standard version has 10 Wounds, the standard 4 Move every Scion has, and a good melee profile with 4 attacks and a critical damage of 4.
+The standard version has 12 Wounds, the standard 4″ Move, and a good melee profile with 4 attacks and a critical damage of 4.

 In a warband which has a good melee Leader and three champions with high damage potential, the Fireborn is pretty unremarkable, but he does have access to the Double ability Throw Fire Bomb.
-The ability lets you roll 2 dice for an enemy fighter within 6 inches of the Fireborn, and do 1 damage on each roll of 4-5 or damage equal to value of the ability roll on a 6.
+The ability lets you roll 2 dice for an enemy fighter within 6″ of the Fireborn, and do 1 damage on each roll of 4-5 or damage equal to ability’s value on a 6.

 This may not sound like much, but since Warcry is full of versions of this Double ability where you only roll 1 dice, the doubling of the dice rolled gives you an edge in a “throwing duel” with other warbands with similar abilities.
 Doing 10 or 12 damage with a high Double roll and 2 rolls of 6 is unlikely, but often worth a shot if you have a good Double roll.

 Fireborn with Sunblade and Kris: 95 points

 This version of the Fireborn can’t throw firebombs, but it has a critical damage of 5, which is impressive for a fighter of this cost.
 It sacrifices one point of Strength to get this damage profile, but that doesn’t matter if you’re going for critical hits.
 In my opinion, this makes this version worth taking if you can keep it close to the Leader to get an extra attack from his ability.
 4 attacks with a critical damage of 5 from a cheap fighter is a good asset to any warband.